 KAGISO, GAUTENG – Compassion took centre stage this past Friday as Mrs Universe Africa Runner-Up Ntibi Papa, founder of GINUTV, spent a heartfelt afternoon with elderly residents in Kagiso Extension 12, sharing meals, tea, conversation, and words of encouragement.
 The community outreach initiative created a warm and uplifting atmosphere, bringing smiles to the faces of senior citizens who were treated to a delicious meal and refreshments while enjoying meaningful interaction with one of South Africa's inspiring women leaders.
 Beyond sharing food, Ntibi Papa took time to motivate and encourage the elderly, reminding them that they remain valued members of society whose wisdom, resilience, and life experiences continue to inspire younger generations.
 Speaking during the gathering, Ntibi emphasised the importance of

-ROODEPOORT, GAUTENG – In a powerful demonstration of community collaboration, Mercy and Grace Organisation, in partnership with Dora's Ark and CANSA, hosted a substance abuse awareness and screening programme aimed at educating community members about the dangers of drug and alcohol abuse while promoting healthier lifestyles.
+ROODEPOORT, GAUTENG – In a powerful demonstration of community collaboration, Mercy and Grace Organisation, in partnership with Dora's Ark and SANCA, hosted a substance abuse awareness and screening programme aimed at educating community members about the dangers of drug and alcohol abuse while promoting healthier lifestyles.
 The programme brought together participants from the local community for an informative and supportive engagement focused on prevention, early intervention, and access to rehabilitation services for those in need.
 As part of the initiative, participants voluntarily underwent drug screening.
 The results were encouraging, with those tested receiving negative results, highlighting the positive impact that awareness, education, and responsible choices can have within the community.
 The organisers also used the opportunity to educate attendees about